HackaDOT-East-Asia/Summer-HackaDOT-2023/teams/topic2-DAO_Oriented_Protocol/README.md

 ```
 2. Run "yarn install" to install the required components.
 3. Run "yarn dev" and access "localhost:3000" in your browser.
+## How To Test
+### Protocol
+- There is a test code implemented with typescript in the path below.
+- By checking this code, it is possible to understand how the basics of the protocol work.
+- Path:teams/topic2-DAO_Oriented_Protocol/src/dao_oriented_protocol/protocol/test
+## Exapmple "DAO Oriented Flipper
+- There is a test code implemented with typescript in the path below.
+- By checking this code, it is possible to understand how the basics of the example dapp work.
+- Path:teams/topic2-DAO_Oriented_Protocol/src/dao_oriented_protocol/example/flipper_oriented_dao/contracts/test
 # Description of your team(Team Background with both LinkedIn and Github Page)
 ## Purpose Of Development
 - I develop dApps with two purposes.
 The reason is as follows.